Select Language::

 What is a Hernia?

-A hernia is a condition in which an internal organ in the abdomen and protrudes through a weakness of the abdominal wall muscle in the groin.
+A hernia is a condition in which an internal organ in the abdomen protrudes through a weakness in the abdominal wall muscle in the groin.

 It is caused by a combination of muscle weakness and excessive pressure.